 Step 5: Attend Medical School (Four Years)

-Medical school is a four-year-long program.
-Students can either earn an MD or DO, depending on the school they attend.
-During these four years, students will learn the basics of medical care as well as rotate through a variety of medical specialties to help them decide on what type of residency they wish to pursue.
+Medical school is a four-year program.
+Depending on the school they attend, students can earn an MD or DO.
+During these four years, students learn the basics of medical care and rotate through a variety of medical specialties to help them decide on what type of residency they wish to pursue.
 Training during medical school includes didactic classes, lab courses, and hands-on clinics.

 Step 6: Apply for an Ophthalmology Residency (During Medical School)